Where to Visit in Spring in New Zealand

 The only canopy tour in New Zealand’s native forest is here in Rotorua.
 When new vegetation starts appearing is the best time to swing and zipline through the forest.
 What’s more, if it’s still a little chilly, warm up in one of the many geothermal hot pools in the area.

 Looking for spring festivals?
 With some of the best dolphin swimming and whale watching, it comes to no surprise that Kaikoura has a Seafest.
 Try some of that famous crayfish in the cuisine tent.
-There are live music acts playing on a stage shaped like a ship throughout the 2-day festival in October.
+There are live music acts playing on a stage shaped like a ship throughout the two-day festival in October.
 Festival-goers are commonly known to dress up as fish (amongst other fancy dress).